eightfilms/gram/README.md

 # Gram

-Gram is a Zig port of the Kilo editor, written in C.
+Gram is a Zig port of the [Kilo editor](https://github.com/antirez/kilo) which was written in C.

 Gram has simple syntax highlighting for Zig just as Kilo does for C/C++.